2. I’m Really Sick, Now What Do I Do?

 - How can I help myself?

 With CFS, the answer to the first question was “not much.”
 What about option #2?
 If a self-management approach had been proven to be useful for conditions with well-established medical treatments, it should be all the more important for a condition with no standard or widely effective medical treatment.
 I asked myself: “where is the self-help class for CFS?”
-When I couldn’t find one, I started what became the CFIDS and Fibromyalgia Self-Help Program.
+When I couldn’t find one, I started what became the CFIDS and Fibromyalgia Self-Help Program, which was renamed in 2018 to the ME/CFS and Fibromyalgia Self-Help Program.
 The initial groups led over time to a set of seven different courses and three websites, and provided me with the supportive environment that led to my recovery.

 The Medical System and Me